 - Many jurisdictions around the country have passed policies to stop the federal government from co-opting local resources for the enforcement of immigration law— these localities have come to be known as sanctuary cities (or counties).
 It is clear this exercise of local power will be more vital than ever in the coming months and years.
 This toolkit is designed to help policymakers, at the local level, who wish to create or further strengthen sanctuary style laws and policies.
 The policy guidance in this toolkit is directly informed by the important lessons of cities and counties who have lead these efforts to date.

-- NEW: How Much Funding for Sanctuary Jurisdictions Could Be at Risk?
+- How Much Funding for Sanctuary Jurisdictions Could Be at Risk?

 - While the executive order from January 25, 2017 threatens to defund sanctuary jurisdictions, it does not specifically list what sources of funding are at risk.
 To better understand what could be at stake, the authors have calculated the amount of funding for five key federal grants that have been targeted in the past by congressional Republicans seeking to defund sanctuary jurisdictions through legislation.
 The interactive graphic below details, state by state, how much funding could be threatened.
 An interactive map is available here.

-- NEW: The Effects of Sanctuary Policies on Crime and the Economy
+- The Effects of Sanctuary Policies on Crime and the Economy

 - A report from the Center for American Progress and the National Immigration Law Center, research by Tom Wong.
 Crime is statistically significantly lower in sanctuary counties compared to nonsanctuary counties.
 Moreover, economies are stronger in sanctuary counties—from higher median household income, less poverty, and less reliance on public assistance to higher labor force participation, higher employment-to-population ratios, and lower unemployment.